 Helen is an Associate member of the Royal Photographic Society and approaches poetry film as a contemporary photographic artist, combining still and moving images.
 Helen has worked collaboratively with a number of poets and has been screened regularly in poetry festivals.
 She has also exhibited in solo and group photographic exhibitions.
-Helen is also an editor of two poetry anthologies and currently lives in North Somerset.
+Helen is also an editor of two poetry anthologies and currently lives in Wiltshire.

 I grew up near Kingston Upon Thames and spent time living and working in London where I photographed urban and suburban landscapes and became fascinated by the juxtaposition of the green spaces in London’s Royal Parks, the dark muddy grey-brown waters of the Thames and the rolling chalk downs, flower rich grasslands, acid heaths and ancient woodlands of the Surrey hills.
 I then moved to Pembrokeshire where I lived for 17 years spending time travelling through the Pembrokeshire countryside.
 It was these surroundings that inspired me to engage with the art of photography, drawn by the beautiful wild dramatic landscape with gorse strewn hedgerows, Campion covered coast paths and the moody moor land of the Preseli Mountains.
 These separate but interrelated landscapes played a significant role in my creative process.